 To ensure compliance by each State participating in the Pilot Program, 23 U.S.C.
 327(g) requires the Secretary to conduct semiannual audits during each of the first 2 years of State participation; and annual audits during each subsequent year of State participation.
 The results of each audit must be presented in the form of an audit report and be made available for public comment.
-This notice announces the availability of the fifth audit report for Caltrans and solicits public comment on same.
+The FHWA solicited comments on the fifth audit report in a Federal Register Notice published on December 3, 2010, at 75 FR 75532.
+The FHWA received no comments.
+This notice provides the final draft of the fifth FHWA audit report for Caltrans under the pilot program.

 Authority: Section 6005 of Pub.
 L. 109-59; 23 U.S.C.
-315 and 327: 49 CFR 1.48.
+315 and 327; 49 CFR 1.48.

-Issued on: November 24, 2010.
+Issued on: January 20, 2011.